Optimal strong convergence rates of numerical methods for semilinear parabolic SPDE driven by Gaussian noise and Poisson random measure: Introduction

-The rest of the paper is organized as follows.
-Section \ref{wellposed} deals with the well posedness, the regularity result, the numerical scheme and the main result.
-In Section \ref{Convergence}, we provide the proof of the main result.
-In Section \ref{remarklit}, we have expanded the discussion on the nonlinear term and the associated challenges.
-We end the paper in Section \ref{numerik} by giving some numerical experiments to sustain our theoretical result.
+The rest of the paper is organised as follows. \secref{wellposed} deals with the mathematical setting and the well posedness problem.
+In \secref{optimalregularity}, we provide optimal regularity results of the mild solution.
+In \secref{spacediscretization}, we perform the space discretisation of the problem with the finite element method and its error analysis. \secref{fulldiscretization1} deals with the full discretisation with exponential Euler method and semi implicit scheme and their strong convergence analyses.
+In \secref{numericalexperiments}, we present numerical experiments to illustrate our theoretical results.